-Melbourne is one of Australia's most important cultural, commercial, and financial centres.
-It is Australia’s fastest growing city and is ranked as one of the most liveable cities in the world, and for good reason.
+Home to the mighty Yarra River and a wealth of waterside hotspots, Melbourne is one of Australia's most important cultural, commercial, and financial centres.
+It’s Australia’s fastest-growing city and is often ranked as one of the most liveable cities in the world— and for good reason.

-It is famous for its culture, its tourist attractions, its modern cosmopolitan atmosphere and its welcoming, friendly locals.
-Also known as the country’s coolest city, Melbourne is famed for pristine beaches, delectable cuisine, unique animal encounters, large, green parklands, its impressive free transport system, multiple sporting venues and a world-class fashion scene.
+Besides its meandering waterways, Melbourne is also known for its pristine beaches, delectable cuisine, unique animal encounters, green parklands, an impressive free transport system, multiple sporting venues and a world-class fashion scene.

-Crowne Plaza Melbourne places you in the heart of the city and near to all of the best things to see and do when visiting.
-Enjoy sweeping views along the majestic Yarra River and city skyline from your recently refurbished room and take advantage of the <target="_blank" rel="noopener noreferrer">Free city tram with the tram stop right on the hotels doorstep.
+Crowne Plaza Melbourne places you in the heart of the city and is near many of the best things to see and do when visiting.
+Enjoy sweeping views along the majestic Yarra River and city skyline from your recently refurbished room and take advantage of the Free city tram with the tram stop right on the hotels doorstep.

 1. Experience the Tranquility of Herring Island

-Located right in the middle of the Yarra, Herring Island is a 3.2 hectares island and is approximately 3km from the city centre.
+Located right in the middle of the Yarra River in Melbourne, Herring Island is a 3.2 hectares island and is approximately 3km from the city centre.
 Home to Sculpture Park where globally famous artists like Andy Goldsworthy, Ellen Jose, Robert Jacks, John Davis, etc have installed incredible works of art.

 Herring Island is home to a diverse collection of flora and fauna, including manna gum trees, silver wattle; cormorants, kookaburras, magpies, honeyeaters, flying foxes, lizards, and bats, to name just a few.